davsteixeira/davsteixeira/README.md

 - 📝 My goal is to work with games at some point.

-- ✏️ I like drawing as a hobby
+- ✏️ I like drawing as a hobby.

 - 📫 How to reach me **davidsilvateixeira5@hotmail.com**